eoola/Project-1---CS-3516-Client-Server-Project/README.md

 The client also takes commands like
 "./client -p [WEB SERVER URL] [PORT NUMBER]" To print the round trip time for any given connection

-Makefile doesn't work it kept breaking
-Use rm -f client or rm -f server as necessary

-I didn't create executables so you could do so simply by entering the following commands: gcc -o client client.c\
+You could create executables so simply by entering the following commands: gcc -o client client.c\
 gcc -o server server.c}